Looking for Regional Information?

 New London County

-The county runs from Old Lyme and East Lyme to Stonington on the Rhode Island border.
-I-95 connects the shoreline cities; I-395 rises from New London past Norwich toward Plainfield, helping you place inland towns like Montville and Lisbon.
-The Thames River creates the New London–Groton divide at the coast.
+Down in the southeast corner, eastern shoreline and river country fill New London County, historically co-seated by New London and Norwich.
+You'll find Groton, Ledyard, Waterford, East Lyme, Old Lyme, Montville, Colchester, and Stonington (near Mystic) here too.
+The county stretches from Old Lyme and East Lyme all the way to Stonington on the Rhode Island border.
+I-95 connects the shoreline cities, and I-395 rises from New London past Norwich toward Plainfield.
+The Thames River creates the divide between New London and Groton right at the coast.

 Tolland County